-FAFSA Tips & Tutorial
+FAFSA Tips and Tutorial

 For priority consideration for certain federal funds, grants, and need-based scholarships, new first-year students must submit the FAFSA by February 15 and for returning students and new transfer students by March 15.

 Miami University strongly encourages all students to complete the FAFSA online.
 The tips below can help you avoid common mistakes that could delay processing time.